connexcs/docs/docs/customer.alert.md

 # Alerts
+**Manage :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Alerts**

-**Alerts** provides a Global view of all **Alerts**.
-You can create alerts to track specific Customers or Carriers when certain events are triggered.
+Create **Alerts** to track specific Customers when certain events are triggered.

-!!! note "Customer and Carrier Alerts"
+!!! note "Global Alerts"
-    Alerts may also be configured within specific Customers or Carriers.
-All configured Alerts will display under this Global view.
+    Alerts may also be configured for specific Customers or Carriers under **Global :material-menu-right: Alerts**, which displays all configured Alerts.

 ## Create an Alert
 To add a customized alert, click the **`+`** sign.
 Field details: